 - Designed exclusively by our nutritionist

-Can kidneys heal over time?
+Can kidneys heal?

-However, a study points out that the kidneys repair themselves.
+One study points out that the kidneys repair themselves.
 The process is prolonged, and they might be unable to regenerate a severely damaged organ.
 But you can boost the regenerative potential with a few lifestyle modifications (2).

 10 natural ways to improve your kidney function